AlfonsoG-dev/javaMysqlORM/README.md

 ```
 >- in the powershell script you need to change the `Invoke-Expression $runCommand` to `Invoke-Expression $CreateJarFile`
 >>- the name of the created jer file if: `test.jar`
+>>- CreateJarFile have a bunch of commands to create the jar and add the content of the mysql connector
+>>- i cannot do the jar file creation in other way.

 --------